-Salerno 1944, The Italian First United Anti-fascist Forces Government
+Salerno 1944, The Italian First United Anti-fascist Forces Government in the Salone dei Marmi

 Salerno and all its territory had been the theatre of war of the largest air-naval operation in Europe, never forgotten by the United States army which still in 2003 honoured those days by calling “Salerno” one of its main bases in Afghanistan during Operation Enduring Freedom, a base significantly later known as “Rocket City”.

 That landing, following the announcement of the armistice, suddenly freed the south of Italy, therefore, at the beginning of 1944, the Badoglio government and the King moved to Salerno, which became the seat of government until July when, after the liberation of Rome, the Government returned to its natural seat.
+In the Salone dei Marmi (Marble Hall) of the Town hall the italian Government prepared to come back to Rome in june.

 It was in Salerno that Togliatti made a choice [sturzo.it] which greatly influenced the events that followed.
 In agreement with the Soviet Union, he decided to postpone the question of the monarchy to the end of the war, considering the victory against the Germans as a priority.
 It was an extremely unpopular decision in his party, but he managed to compact the front that opposed the Nazi-fascists, a front which also included areas of monarchical inspiration.